OPENi-ict/openi-js-lib/README.md

     redirectToOPENiPermissions(host, home)

-    host: the host which serves the Permission Visualization page.
+    host: (String) the host/host:port which serves the Permission Visualization page.
-    home: the page to be redirected when leaving the Permissions Visualization page.
+    home: (string) the URL to be redirected when leaving the Permissions Visualization page.

 	Instructions: